What Is A Network Fabric? (How It Works & Main Benefits)

 Network fabrics weave together the various elements of a corporate network into a cohesive whole, balancing performance, security, and scalability.
 In a corporate office, the network fabric could consist of a mix of Ethernet cables connecting desktop computers and Wi-Fi connecting mobile devices.

-Underneath that physical infrastructure is a sophisticated layer of software that creates virtual connections, making it easier to manage and troubleshoot the network.
+Above the physical infrastructure is a sophisticated layer of software that creates virtual connections, making it easier to manage and troubleshoot the network.
 This setup allows businesses to create multiple virtual networks on the same physical infrastructure, effectively segmenting traffic to improve security and performance.

 Moreover, network fabric can be incredibly dynamic.
 It can automatically adjust based on the needs of the network.
 If a particular path becomes congested, the system can reroute traffic through a less busy route, much like how a GPS might suggest an alternate route when it detects traffic jams.